 Making the Case for T-Bracing Trusses

-Originally published by the following source: Construction Magazine — May 10, 2016
+Originally published by: Construction Magazine — May 10, 2016

 The following article was produced and published by the source linked to above, who is solely responsible for its content.
 SBC Magazine is publishing this story to raise awareness of information publicly available online and does not verify the accuracy of the author’s claims.
 As a consequence, SBC cannot vouch for the validity of any facts, claims or opinions made in the article.